YajunAlice/network_flow_attack/README.md

 “Component Type” indicates the functionality of the component

-This followed by the connection between each pin and the corresponding wire(s).
-The information is separated by colon.
+This is followed by the connection between each pin and the corresponding wire(s).
+The information is separated by a colon.

 <b>For example:</b><br>